buraksezer/olric/README.md

 Join our [Discord server!](https://discord.gg/ahK7Vjr8We)

-The current production version is [v0.5.7](https://github.com/olric-data/olric/tree/release/v0.5.0#olric-)
+The current production version is [v0.6.0](https://github.com/olric-data/olric/tree/release/v0.5.0#olric-)

-### About versions
+### About renaming the module

-Olric v0.4 and previous versions use *Olric Binary Protocol*, v0.5.x and later use [Redis serialization protocol](https://redis.io/docs/reference/protocol-spec/) for communication and the API was significantly changed.
+`github.com/buraksezer/olric` module has been renamed to `github.com/olric-data/olric`.
+This change has been effective since **v0.6.0**.
-Olric v0.4.x tree is going to receive bug fixes and security updates forever, but I would recommend considering an upgrade to the new version.
+Importing previous versions should redirect you to the new repository, but you should change the import paths in your codebase as soon as possible.

-This document only covers `v0.5.x` and later.
-See v0.4.x documents [here](https://github.com/olric-data/olric/tree/release/v0.4.0#olric-).
+There is no other difference between v0.5.7 and v0.6.0.

 ## At a glance